CharlesDodd/cautious-engine/README.md

 The Steganography Part of the GUI has been completed and uploaded seperately.
 This facilitates the hiding of one image inside another usiing the LSB method.
 One can hide a black and white image of the same size or a smaller colour image.

 Due to the use of LSB, make sure to save images as PNG!

+This project was started without any form of version control, as such it is waiting to be cleaned up.